kaustavha/luvit-docs/doc/api/documentation.markdown

 <!-- type=misc -->

-The goal of this documentation is to comprehensively explain the luvit API, both from a reference as well as a conceptual point of view.
+The goal of this documentation is to comprehensively explain the Luvit API, both from a reference as well as a conceptual point of view.
 Each section describes a built-in module or high-level concept.